schlopp96/VBP/README.md

 1. Open the script, which can be found inside the downloaded folder here: "VBP/src/patcher.py".

-2. Once the script is run, you will be prompted to choose whether to install the latest available build, or the latest available stable version of BepInEx patch.
+2. Once the script is run, you will be prompted to choose whether to install the latest available build, the latest available stable version of BepInEx patch, or *both* to ensure the latest possible build available.

 3. Once chosen, you will then be asked to confirm that the correct option/location is chosen.